How does Rest Less make money

 And, with Sri Lanka being fairly small, you can easily get from the brilliant-green plantations to the golden shores of the south coast within half a day.

-A great way to take in as much of Sri Lanka’s rich tapestry as possible is to book a private tour guide once you arrive.
+A great way to see as much of Sri Lanka’s rich tapestry as possible is to book a private tour guide.
 It’s a relatively inexpensive way to get around some of the country’s more remote central parks and plains safely and swiftly – and a good guide will show you some of Sri Lanka’s best spots.

 2. For an idyllic train ride like no other